Unzor/cove/README.md

 {element{h1})
 ```

-To use variables, create a script and give it the "cove" attribute to be ran on compilation.
+To use variables, or to evaluate a script on run, create a script and give it the "cove" attribute to be ran on compilation.

 # Installation
 ```